radareorg/radare.org/gsoc/2016/ideas.md

 - [Bug 1773](https://github.com/radare/radare2/issues/1773)

 ## Timeless debugging support
 We want to add support for timeless debugging in r2.
-This requires to design and implement a generic API that would allow to load recorded tracing sessions from tools like rr, QIRA or r2 itself. r2 canâ€™t create tracing sessions and it should be implemented in the debugging component of our tool.
+This requires to design and implement a generic API that would allow to load recorded tracing sessions from tools like rr, QIRA or r2 itself. r2 can’t create tracing sessions and it should be implemented in the debugging component of our tool.
 We already have support for debugging snapshots, so those actions should be available as callbacks in the debugger plugins, and provide some basic commands to specify which snapshot to get or set.

 ### Task
 1. Read/write memory at any moment in the debugging history